adith-p/A2Z_striver_dsa/README.md

-# A2Z_striver_dsa
+# A2Z_striver_dsa + Neetcode

-This repository is a collection of Python code that implements common data structures and algorithms used to solve problems from the Striver A2Z DSA course
+This repository is a collection of Python code that implements common data structures and algorithms used to solve problems from the Striver A2Z DSA course and Neetcode

 ## Contents